ueberdosis/tiptap/docs/collaboration/install.md

 This setup allows using the Y.Doc for collaboration instead of raw text.
 Then, connect the Y.Doc to the TiptapCollabProvider for synchronization across clients.

-!!!
-Important
+> [!Important]
-If using Tiptap Editor's StarterKit, disable the history function to prevent undo/redo conflicts with the collaborative history management provided by the Collaboration extension.
+> If using Tiptap Editor's StarterKit, disable the history function to prevent undo/redo conflicts with the collaborative history management provided by the Collaboration extension.

 ```typescript
 const editor = useEditor({